 Function

-The has been divided to cover the main administrative, non-ministerial functions of the Diocese which generally are managed from within the Curial Office.
+This field has been divided to cover the main administrative, non-ministerial functions of the Diocese which generally are managed from within the Curial Office.
 These are Financial Management, Human Resources, Property Management, Strategic Management, Clergy, Schools and General Administration.
 The example provided above relates to the management of tax records.

 Activity